 The advantages of ADG include:

-It's also important to recognise that with the 2010 World Cup final we were only four minutes away from having two consecutive finals decided by penalties.
-With so much at stake in modern football, the likelihood of a showpiece match like a World Cup or Champions League final ending in a stalemate, has inevitably increased.
+Four matches at the 2014 FIFA World Cup were decided by the penalty shootout, which equals the most in World Cup history.
+The semi final between the Netherlands and Argentina was a lacklustre contest with both teams seemingly happy for the match to be decided by penalties.
+And with everything that is at stake in modern football, it's inevitable that more and more showpiece matches will likewise end in a disappointing stalemate.
 In a survey involving close to four hundred people, 51% said that they thought shootouts were a lottery.
 In the same study, half of those surveyed believed there was a better way than shootouts to determine the result of drawn games.1

 ADG is about the promotion and preservation of the beauty of the game.
 And what's better for the game – a player walking up and converting a penalty kick to win a major competition, or the same player at full speed, swerving past a defender and bending the ball into the back of the net?
 But ADG isn't just about the attacking players, it also gives defenders and goalkeepers equal opportunity to shine.